ms609/tci/README.md

 # See also

 This functionality is now available via the function [`TotalCopheneticIndex()`](https://ms609.github.io/TreeTools/reference/TotalCopheneticIndex.html) in the
-'[TreeTools](https://ms609.github.io/TreeTools/)' package, and via Rogter's (unmaintained?) package '[CollessLike](https://github.com/LuciaRotger/CollessLike)'.
+'[TreeTools](https://ms609.github.io/TreeTools/)' package, and via Rotger's (unmaintained?) package '[CollessLike](https://github.com/LuciaRotger/CollessLike)'.